-their texts as an addendum to the published minutes.
-Several remarks made it clear that the event was taking place because Stalin had expressed his dissatisfaction with the book.13 Historian Vladimir Esakov has suggested that the entire chain of events was started by a letter of criticism, or denunciation, by one of Aleksandrov's foes, Moscow University philosopher Zinovii Beletskii.
-The letter, dated November 1946 and addressed to Stalin, was discussed at the TsK Secretariat and prompted the decision to organize a critical discussion.14
+The audience fulfilled Zhdanov's hopes and demonstrated a great deal of activity.
+For more than a week, almost fifty speakers presented their critical comments on the book, and twenty more who had not received time to speak insisted on including their texts as an addendum to the published minutes.
+Several remarks made it clear that the event was taking place because Stalin had expressed his dissatisfaction with the book.
+Historian Vladimir Esakov has suggested that the entire chain of events was started by a letter of criticism, or denunciation, by one of Aleksandrov's foes, Moscow University philosopher Zinovii Beletskii.
+The letter, dated November 1946 and addressed to Stalin, was discussed at the Central Committee Secretariat and prompted the decision to organize a critical discussion.
+16 ering produced a variety of conflicting views on the book's scholarly and political shortcomings.

-The philosophers did not know the particularities of Stalin's and the TsK's criticisms, if indeed there were any, so they had to develop critiques of their own, guessing about the essence and seriousness of Aleksandrov's mistakes.
-Within certain limits, the gathering produced a variety of conflicting views on the book's scholarly and political shortcomings.
 Mark Mitin and Pavel Yudin, the "old guard" of Communist philosophy and Aleksandrov's personal foes, apparently hoped that the event would shake up the young Turk's career and restore their own importance in the field.
-Supported by Beletskii and Aleksandr Maksimov, they spoke against "conciliatory attitudes" displayed during the previous discussion of the book and called for a "principled criticism" and for "militant struggle" with bourgeois ideology.15 More moderate critics included a group of up-and-coming young philosophers like Bonifatii Kedrov and Mikhail Iovchuk, who proposed such slogans as "creative criticism" and "further creative elaboration of Marxist philosophy."
-Many who did not belong to either "militant" or "creative" camps and had no personal reason to be for or against Aleksandrov used the opportunity to speak before Zhdanov, demonstrate their talents, loyalty, and activity, while not forgetting to mention various personal agendas.16
+Supported by Beletskii and Aleksandr Maksimov, they spoke against "conciliatory attitudes" displayed during the previous discussion of the book and called for a "principled criticism" and for "militant struggle" with bourgeois ideology.
+More moderate critics included a group of up-and-coming young philosophers like Bonifatii Kedrov and Mikhail Iovchuk, who proposed such slogans as "creative criticism" and "further creative elaboration of Marxist philosophy."
+Many who did not belong to either "militant" or "creative" camps and had no personal reason to be for or against Aleksandrov used the opportunity to speak before Zhdanov, demonstrate their talents, loyalty, and activity, while not forgetting to mention various personal agendas.
+18